onetapbeyond/gen_metrics/bench/README.md

 1. traced-server [ call ]
 2. untraced-server [ call ]

-Both tests attempt to push as many messages as possible to a GenServer process using the synchronous (blocking) `GenServer.call/3` function.
+On our test hardware, both tests attempt to push as many messages as possible to a GenServer process using the synchronous (blocking) `GenServer.call/3` function.
 These tests each run for approximately 30 seconds.
 The server process within the `traced-server` test is being monitored by GenMetrics.
 The server process within the `untraced-server` test is not being monitored by GenMetrics.

 ```
 Elixir 1.4.1